ole/swift-rp-pico-bare/README.md

 # ”Bare bare metal” Embedded Swift on the RP2040 (Raspberry Pi Pico)

 Build a Swift executable for the Raspberry Pi Pico without the Pico C SDK.
+Tested on macOS (13 and 14) and Linux (Ubuntu 22.04).

 ## Installation

-1. Download and install the [ARM Embedded LLVM Toolchain](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases/) for your operating system.
+1. If you're on macOS, download and install the [ARM Embedded LLVM Toolchain](https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm/releases/).
 Tested with v17.0.1, newer versions will probably work too.
+This isn’t necessary on Linux.

 2. Download and install a current [nightly Swift toolchain](https://www.swift.org/download/#snapshots) ("Trunk Development (main)").
 Tested with 2024-01-04, newer versions will probably work too.